jarvisraymond-uchicago/ollamaBash/README.md

 Uses Ollama library https://ollama.ai/ to prompt a LLM and then generate test files, storybook files, code review files or a documentation file for each JS, JSX, TS or TSX in a directory.

-This bash script, named `ollamaBash.sh`, is designed to automatically generate various artefacts such as unit tests, Storybook files, and documentation for React projects using the olama tool.
+This bash script, named `ollamaBash`, is designed to automatically generate various artefacts such as unit tests, Storybook files, and documentation for React projects using the olama tool.
 Olama is a user-friendly tool designed to run large language models (LLMs) locally on a computer.
 It supports a variety of AI models including LLaMA-2, CodeLLaMA, Mistral, and others.